 15. On the toolbar, choose Markdown from the dropdown menu to add documentation about your code to the notebook.

-19. Optional: To run your notebook at a scheduled time, create an Analysis Automation procedure and add a scheduled task for the procedure.
+18. Optional: To run your notebook at a scheduled time, create an Analysis Automation procedure and add a scheduled task.

-After you create your notebook, you can bind it as a data source to a tile and monitor the results on a dashboard.
-If you need to share your notebook, refer to Sharing a Jupyter Notebook for more information.
+After you create your notebook, you can bind the notebook as a data source to a dashboard tile.
+By adding this tile to a dashboard, you can monitor the notebook results.
+For more information on sharing a notebook, refer to Sharing a Jupyter Notebook.